trefmanic/xenburn/README.md

 # About #

 This is a low-contrast color scheme based on [zenburn][1] by Colin T.A.
 Gray.
 I found zenburn lacking proper highlights for Markdown and decided to resolve that.
-Using some other schemes as an insporation, I've made this one.
+Using some other schemes as an inspiration, I've made this one.

 ## Contributions ##